 "Another option is something techy," Hoffman says.
 "Take a look at the crafter’s space.
 What is missing?
 An upgraded sewing machine?
 A fancy new Cricut?
 Maybe even an iPad to plan out designs."
 Ford agrees that Cricuts are popular among crafters.
 "A really great gift that crafters of many mediums can get use of is the Cricut Maker 3," Ford says.
 "There are so many possibilities.
 I am always amazed at the many ways I have been able to use it."

 "Craft and DIY Books are always a great gift," Ford says.
-For those interested in sewing, her book features patterns that can be used to style over 100 looks.
-"It’s a great way for any maker to design and sew a wardrobe that fits their own personal style," she says, "and allows for inspiration and creativity."
+For those interested in sewing, her book features patterns that can be used to style more than 100 looks.
+"It’s a great way for any maker to design and sew a wardrobe that fits their own personal style and allows for inspiration and creativity," she says.

 Pierson-Cox also suggests gifting a light for detail work.
 "It really helps with accuracy and eye fatigue during all kinds of projects, and is great for all age ranges."